waluwaz/belmon/README.md

 ## Installation
 Install the original modmon from JackYaz in version 1.1.8.
 See his instructions.
 Replace the modmon file in /jffs/scripts with the modmon from my repo. !
 The name in the router must be modmon, not modmon.sh.
+(NB: In the future, I might customize other files which would also need to be copied to the router.
+The commit dates might give you a clue.)
-The modmon file on the browser must be executable (chmod a+x).
+The modmon file on the router must be executable (chmod a+x).
 I guess my Master branch is your best bet.

 Alternatively, if you are feeling lucky, you could try the following, untested approach to install: